-Her historical novel, Lilli de Jong, was called a "monumental accomplishment" by Kirkus Reviews and was named a Best Book of 2017 by NPR and Library Journal.
+Her historical novel, Lilli de Jong, came out from Nan A. Talese/Doubleday in 2017 and was called a "monumental accomplishment" by Kirkus Reviews.
+It was named a Best Book of 2017 by NPR and Library Journal.
+The paperback came out from Anchor in 2018.
 Learn more at www.janetbentonauthor.com.

 Benton has taught creative writing, editing, grammar, and/or composition at the University of Massachusetts, Amherst; the University of California, Davis; the University of the Arts; and Temple University's continuing studies program.
-She has taught private fiction workshops since 1999 and teaches regularly at conferences.
+She has taught private fiction workshops since 1999 and teaches regularly at conferences, libraries, and other venues.

-To find out about upcoming appearances, see the Events tab at her author website, here.
+Since her novel came out in May 2017, she has done over a hundred book events (and counting).
+To find out about upcoming appearances, see the Events tab at her author website here.